azure-glades/obsidian-notes/Operating Systems/Intro to OS/The Operating System.md

 - Application Programs
 - User

-The OS provides a way a means for proper use of resources to meet the user's task requirements.
+The OS provides a way a means for proper use of resources([[Resource Management]]) to meet the user's task requirements.
 It provides the right environment for other programs to run.
 The operating system is the one program running at all times on the computer—usually called the kernel.
 Along with the kernel, there are two other types of programs: system programs, which are associated with the operating system but are not necessarily part of the kernel

 >**middleware**: a set of software frameworks that provide additional services to application developers.
 >**system programs**: Aid in managing the system while it is running